lilith/load_image/README.md

 # Load image as sRGB

-Loads a JPEG or PNG image into memory, taking into accout color profile metadata in PNG chunks, EXIF data and app markers.
+Glue code for a few libraries that correctly loads a JPEG or PNG image into memory, taking into accout color profile metadata in PNG chunks, EXIF data and app markers.
 Converts CMYK to RGB if needed.

-Requires Rust 1.33+.
+For Rust 1.43 or later.

 ```toml